KILTprotocol/CertifiedProof/README.md

 ## Testing in developer mode

+If you prefer to run the application locally, follow these steps.
 The application is written in Javascript/Typescript, so we assume you already have a recent version of Node.js installed.

 The first steps are getting the code and installing its dependencies.